Eisen9/cool_tips/GitHub/branches.md

 * make changes: edit / create new files
 * `git add .` or `git add <file>`
 * `git commit -m "my changes"`
+* if you want to make your branch remote (locally as well as on GitHub).
+Run: `git push --set-upstream origin my-new-branch`
 * If you are happy with your changes, switch to the main branch to merge from there.
 Run `git checkout main`
 * push changes `git push`

 *End*.